Layinginabliss/AnimeOut-Downloader/README.md

 WARNINGS : Set the correct dirrectory of your downloader save directory or the program won't moniter the complition of the downloading files
-           Use Ad Blocker or the last step on AnimeOut.xyz won't work.It will keep pressing on the ads or some thing else
+           Use Ad Blocker or the last step on AnimeOut.xyz won't work.It will keep pressing on the ads or some thing else Use a regulay using browser that have human activities

 Here is a example of setting the anime you need